- » Key resources and services

-This study aims to monitor the impact of different version of a pneumococcal conjugate vaccine (PCV) on pneumococcal carriage by collecting pernasal swabs opportunistically from Aboriginal adults and children in urban, rural, and remote areas of Western Australia.
+This study aims to monitor the impact of different version of a pneumococcal conjugate vaccine (PCV) on pneumococcal carriage by collecting pernasal swabs opportunistically from Aboriginal adults and children in urban, rural and remote areas of Western Australia.

 The bacteria pneumococci, of which there are 90 known strains, can cause middle ear infections, meningitis, pneumonia and septicaemia (blood poisoning), and disproportionately affect Aboriginal children.

 100 Roberts Road